Favourited 727 times

 This is not for people who want to visit Croatia, go to the beach or to go out of the Schengen area, but for people who are passionate about and dedicated to help abandoned dogs.

 Our mission is to rescue stray dogs and to rehome them, making sure that they have the best treatment while in the shelter.

 If your idea of paradise is to be surrounded by dogs and make a difference in the world, then look no further!

 Pula itself, located at the southern tip of the Istrian peninsula, is a popular tourist destination, with a colourful history dating back to Roman times, and sweeping views of the glorious Adriatic Sea.

-We are looking for a couple to assist with their every day care, as well as larger building and cleaning projects that we undertake in the effort to make the old fort as comfortable and safe a place for the dogs as possible.
+We are looking for animal lovers to assist with the every day care of our dogs and cats, as well as larger building and cleaning projects that we undertake in the effort to make the old fort as comfortable and safe a place as possible.

 Every day care includes mostly cleaning of the boxes (arranging/changing bedding, picking up faeces, washing the floors and changing water), feeding, walking the dogs and cleaning of common areas.
 It is very important that you are a responsible person who is willing to follow the rules of the shelter strictly, as these have been put in place for the safety of our dogs and volunteers.

 In terms of our larger projects at the shelter, it would be beneficial, albeit not necessary, if you have skills in welding, usage of grass trimmers and chainsaws, and painting walls.
 Other handyman skills are also highly welcome.
 Naturally, should you have no experience of such things, we are happy to teach you the fundamentals.